QubesOS/qubes-doc/user/troubleshooting/vm-troubleshooting.md

 # VM troubleshooting #

 ## VM Kernel troubleshooting ##

+This troubleshoot applies to the non-default kernel choice described in the [Managing VM docs](https://www.qubes-os.org/doc/managing-vm-kernel/#using-kernel-installed-in-the-vm).

 In case of problems, you can access the VM console using `qvm-console-dispvm VMNAME` in dom0, then access the GRUB menu.
 You need to call it just after starting the VM (until `GRUB_TIMEOUT` expires); for example, in a separate dom0 terminal window.